How to Apply for a Permit

 - Evaluation of application: the Development Authority reviews the application for missing information, evaluates the impact on adjacent properties, considers comments made from circulation to other agencies, and assesses the project’s compliance with the County’s Land Use Bylaw.
 If the application is considered a discretionary use, the adjacent/impacted landowners are notified of the application.

 - Decision: A decision is made by the Development Authority either approving or refusing the application.
 The applicant will be mailed a Notice of Decision.

 - Approval and public appeal period: If a Development Permit is approved, it is advertised in the Sunny South News and there is a 21-day period to allow for public appeals.
 The receipt of a public appeal would start an appeal process heard by the Subdivision and Development Appeal Board.

 - Permit issuance: Provided that appeals (if any) are resolved, the approved Development Permit comes into effect.
 If the development proposal entails erecting any building or structures, then Building Permits must be obtained prior to beginning construction.
-Please note that all building permits in Lethbridge County are issued by Park Enterprises (403) 329-3747.
-For more information on the building permit process, please click the link.
+All building permits in Lethbridge County are issued by Park Enterprises.

 - Completion: A Development Completion Inspection may be required to ensure all the requirements of the Development Permit have been met and the construction reflects the approved plans.